memob0x/scroll-padlock/documentation.md

 <a name="ScrollPadlock"></a>

 ## ScrollPadlock
-Creates the scroll padlock class instance on a given scrollable element.
+Creates the scroll padlock class instance on body scroll or on a given scrollable element.

 **Kind**: global class
 **Access**: public